blakegarretson/essentials/main.md

 ## Console/Command Line

-- [Windows Terminal](https://github.com/microsoft/terminal) is a newer offering, but the features have been steadily expanding, and it quickly became my console of choice with handy features like themes, panes, and a command palette.
-It happily handles PowerShell, cmd.exe, and WSL shells, as well as REPL interpreters like IPython or Julia. **(Windows)**
 - [iTerm2](https://iterm2.com/) is the terminal you should be using instead of the default MacOS terminal.
 The customization options are extensive.
 It’s one of the best terminals on any platform. **(Mac)**
 - [Swiss File Knife](http://stahlworks.com/dev/swiss-file-knife.html): This is the essential command line tool set for Windows.
 It does a little of everything, and you need to just read the list of commands on the website to believe it.
 It’s a single executable, so it’s portable as well.
 - [eza](https://eza.rocks/) is a modern replacement for `ls` that works on every major platform.
 There are a few cool innovations here including the integration of git status in your listing, icon support, and recursive tree view.